Getting Into Consulting With a Low GPA (2026)

 Interviewers rarely bring up your GPA directly.
 But if they do, you should be prepared with a confident, concise response.
 The worst thing you can do is sound defensive or make excuses.

-- Acknowledge: Briefly state the reason in one sentence.
-"My GPA reflects a difficult first year when I was adjusting to college while working to support myself financially."
+Acknowledge: briefly state the reason in one sentence.
+"My GPA reflects a difficult first year when I was adjusting to college while working to support myself financially"

-If you want personalized feedback on how to handle tough interview questions like this, my 1-on-1 coaching helps you improve roughly 5x faster than practicing on your own.
+If you want personalized feedback on how to handle tough questions like this, my 1-on-1 coaching helps you improve roughly 5x faster than practicing on your own.

 What Are Your Options if You Don't Get Consulting Interviews?